dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

 ---
-title: "Facets of Greatness: Systems Theory, Incentives and ...
-Feedback Loops"
+title: "Facets of Greatness: Systems Theory, Incentivizations and Feedback Loops"
 categories: "blog"
 tags: "sociology politics"
 headline: "What kind of person are you? what primarily motivates you?"